tassilucas/simple-pipeline/README.md

-Project to practice Airflow learning from the past days.
+Project to practice Airflow learning from the past days